Category Archives: dams

 Site selection of dams.

 • Topography -Making maximum use of the available volume of water is the main objective of a dam.
 The slope of the area, groundwater table, contour, weather condition, etc is other factors for dam site selection.
+The bed level at the dam site should preferably be higher than that of the river basin.
+This is for reducing the dam height and facilitating the drainage of water.

 • Foundation – The foundation should bear the whole weight and pressure of the dam.
 It should be permeable, thick, and should have adequate strength.